32BT/QGIS-32BT-Feature-Navigation-Toolbar/README.md

 # QGIS-Feature-Navigation-Toolbar
-Feature navigation toolbar for QGIS to easily navigate a preselected set of features from any featurelayer.
+QGIS plugin for a toolbar to easily navigate a preselected set of features from any featurelayer.